Upper Clearwater Valley, 15 March 2019

 24 April 2018.
 A consortium of 12 BC environmental groups sends a letter to Catherine McKenna (Federal Minister of Environment), George Heyman (BC Minister of Environment) and Doug Donaldson (BC Minister of Forests) requesting a moratorium on further activities detrimental to caribou in BC.
 The letter provides some helpful background and is well worth a read.

 4 May 2018.
 In order to avoid a federal court challenge by the Wells Gray Gateway Protection Society, Federal Minister Catherine McKenna posts a summary of her ‘imminent threat analysis’ for mountain caribou in southern and central British Columbia.
+“Immediate intervention is required to allow for eventual recovery,” says the analysis.
 Tragically, the Wells Gray South herd is not included as a herd in need of federal protection.

 9 May 2018.
 An article in the Vancouver Sun published today by Randy Shore highlights what’s at stake for the BC government in its refusal to protect the Wells Gray South Mountain Caribou.
 Here’s the story.